-1Which operator is used to retrieve the address of a variable in C?
+1Which operator is used to return the memory address of a variable?

 A.*